-How employers can support caregivers coping with increased responsibilities
+How employers can help support caregivers coping with increased responsibilities

-Employer support and workplace benefits that address caregivers’ needs are necessary for this growing segment of the US workforce.
+Employer support and workplace benefits that address caregivers’ needs are necessary to help this growing segment of the US workforce.
 Here are strategies that employers can put in place to support caregivers.

 Provide flexibility

 Allow flexible work schedules.
-If an employee is working from home and caring for a child or family member, a nine to five schedule won’t always line up with their competing demands.
-Caregivers who are working full-time spend an average of nine hours per week as a caretaker; caretakers who work part time spend over 16 hours a week.
-Consider offering flexible schedules to help with employees’ personal situations and allow for their unique caretaking, health, or transportation needs.
+If an employee is working from home and caring for a child or family member, a 9am to 5pm schedule may not always line up with their competing demands.
+As of 2023, caregivers devote up to 26 hours per week to caregiving responsibilities, which is up from nine hours per week in 2020.6 Consider offering flexible schedules to help with employees’ personal situations and allow for their unique caretaking, health, or transportation needs.

 Consider enhanced benefits

-Ways employers can support caregivers through benefits include:
+Ways employers can help support caregivers through benefits include:

 Offering paid time off.
 Consider grouping paid time off (PTO) programs into a single category of leave, which can offer employees greater flexibility to use time off for whatever they need and whenever they need it.